mandiant/capa/capa/ida/plugin/README.md

 # capa explorer

+capa explorer is an IDA Pro plugin that integrates the FLARE team's open-source framework, capa, with IDA. capa is a framework that uses a well-defined collection of rules to identify capabilities in a program.
+You can run capa against a PE file or shellcode and it tells you what it thinks the program can do.
+For example, it might suggest that the program is a backdoor, can install services, or relies on HTTP to communicate.

-capa explorer is an IDA Pro plugin that integrates the FLARE team's open-source framework [capa](https://www.fireeye.com/blog/threat-research/2020/07/capa-automatically-identify-malware-capabilities.html) with IDA.
-You can use capa explorer to quickly identify and navigate to interesting areas of a program and dissect capa rule matches at the assembly level.
+The capa explorer IDA plugin brings capa's detection capabilities to IDA.
+You can use capa explorer to run capa directly on an IDA database without needing access to the source binary.
+Once a database has been analyzed, capa explorer can be used to quickly identify and navigate to interesting areas of a program and dissect capa rule matches at the assembly level.

+To illustrate, we use capa explorer to analyze Lab 14-02 from [Practical Malware Analysis](https://nostarch.com/malware) (PMA) available [here](https://practicalmalwareanalysis.com/labs/).
+Our goal is to understand the program's functionality.

-For example, we run capa explorer against a suspicious executable loaded into IDA and see that capa detected a rule match for `self delete via COMSPEC environment variable`:
+After loading Lab 14-02 into IDA and analyzing the database with capa explorer, we see that capa detected a rule match for `self delete via COMSPEC environment variable`:

 ![](../../../doc/img/ida_plugin_example_1.png)

 We can use capa explorer to navigate the IDA Disassembly view directly to the suspect function and get an assembly-level breakdown of why capa matched `self delete via COMSPEC environment variable` for this particular function.

 ![](../../../doc/img/ida_plugin_example_2.png)

+Using the `Rule Information` and `Details` columns capa explorer shows us that the suspect function matched `self delete via COMSPEC environment variable` because it contains capa rule matches for `create process`, `get COMSPEC environment variable`, and `query environment variable`, references to the strings `COMSPEC`, ` > nul`, and `/c del`, and a call to the Windows API function `GetEnvironmentVariableA`.

+For more information on the FLARE team's open-source framework, capa, check out the overview in our first [blog](https://www.fireeye.com/blog/threat-research/2020/07/capa-automatically-identify-malware-capabilities.html).

 ## Features

 ![](../../../doc/img/ida_plugin_intro.gif)

 * Display capa results in an interactive tree view of rule matches and their locations in the current database
-* Export results as formatted JSON by navigating to `File > Export results...`
-* Remember a user's capa rules directory for future runs; change capa rules directory by navigating to `Rules > Change rules directory...`
 * Search for keywords or phrases found in the `Rule Information`, `Address`, or `Details` columns
 * Display rule source content when a user hovers their cursor over a rule match
 * Double-click `Address` column to view associated feature in the IDA Disassembly view
 * Limit tree view results to the function currently displayed in the IDA Disassembly view; update results as a user navigates to different functions
-* Sort results by column
+* Export results as formatted JSON by navigating to `File > Export results...`
-* Reset tree view and IDA Disassembly view highlighting by clicking `Reset`
+* Remember a user's capa rules directory for future runs; change capa rules directory by navigating to `Rules > Change rules directory...`
 * Automatically re-analyze database when user performs a program rebase
 * Automatically update results when IDA is used to rename a function
 * Select one or more checkboxes to highlight the associated addresses in the IDA Disassembly view
 * Right-click a function match to rename it; the new function name is propagated to the current IDA database
 * Right-click to copy a result by column or by row
+* Sort results by column
+* Reset tree view and IDA Disassembly view highlighting by clicking `Reset`

 ## Getting Started